CuBoulder/atlas/README.md

 Atlas is a RESTful API that interacts with servers to deploy and maintain [Web Express](https://github.com/CuBoulder/express) at University of Colorado Boulder.

-## Installing

-See [Express_local](https://github.com/CuBoulder/express_local) for setting up a local development environment.

-## Getting started

-Code items should be created first.
-Required fields are: git URL, commit hash, Name, Version, and Type (core, profile, module, theme, library).
-Optional fields are: is_current (allows you to indicate the preferred version of a code item) and a tagging field.

-Site items are created with a 'pending' status and can be assigned a specific core and/or profile when created.
-If a core or profile is not specified, the 'current' version of the default is used.

 ## Features
 * Chronological tasks run to keep a small number of instances available for assignment to end users.
 * POST to create additional instances on demand.
 * Available instances are replaced every night.
 * Code, Site, and Command items are versioned.

-## API
+### API
 * Prefers to receive JSON encoded POST request.
 * CRUD Web Express instances

+## Getting started

+### Installing

+See [Express_local](https://github.com/CuBoulder/express_local) for setting up a local development environment.

-## Configuration
+### Configuration

 Configuration is split between various files `config_*.py`.
 You need to create a `config_local.py` file and will most likely want to replace `config_servers.py`.

+### Populating Atlas

+Code items should be created first.
+Required fields are: git URL, commit hash, Name, Version, and Type (core, profile, module, theme, library).
+Optional fields are: is_current (allows you to indicate the preferred version of a code item) and a tagging field.

+Site items are created with a 'pending' status and can be assigned a specific core and/or profile when created.
+If a core or profile is not specified, the 'current' version of the default is used.

 ## Deploying Atlas